 - If you haven’t skied or snowboarded for a long time, start slowly!
 My first experience with my board was my husband taking me on a very fast, steep button lift, which I managed to fall off halfway up, knocking my confidence a little.

-- If you’re not confident, book a a refresher lesson.
-I hadn’t snowboarded for 10 years so would have really benefitted from a refresher lesson, especially as I didn’t have time to find my feet as I was helping the children a lot of the time.
+- If you’re not confident, book a refresher lesson.
+I hadn’t snowboarded for ten years, so I would have really benefitted from a refresher lesson, especially as I didn’t have time to find my feet as I was helping the children a lot of the time.

 - Book ski lessons for children.
 We decided private lessons would be best for our three, which worked out really well.
-Their instructor was lovely and all three progressed massively through the week.
-After a few days we found Zak ( age 9 ) was quite far in front of his sisters ability wise so split the lesson in half, the girls had the first hour together and Zak the second hour alone.
-Zak was very pleased to gain his 1 star badge and I think was quite close to getting the 2 star.
+Their instructor was lovely, and all three progressed massively through the week.
+After a few days, we found Zak ( age 9 ) was quite far in front of his sister’s ability, so we split the lesson in half.
+The girls had the first hour together and Zak the second hour alone.
+Zak was very pleased to gain his 1-star badge, and I think he was quite close to getting the 2-star.

 Do you have any more tips for us?